rcrowther/django-modellink/README.md

 ### Use
-Foreign Key pretends a foreign key is a one-off InlineModelForm.
-You get a special Admin model, with an extra attribute to define the Foreign keys to be rendered,
+ModelLinkAdmin pretends a foreign key is a one-off InlineModelForm.
+You get a special Admin model, with an extra attribute to define the foreign keys to be rendered,

-    from reverse_inline.model_admin import LinkModelAdmin
+    from model_link.model_admin import ModelLinkAdmin

-    class PageAdmin(LinkModelAdmin):
+    class PageAdmin(ModelLinkAdmin):
         inline_type = 'stacked'
         linked_inline = [
                           'img',